AryanK112233/Mongodb-server/README.md

 ### SSH to raspberry

-on your windows powershell run :
+on your Windows Powershell run :

 ```
     ssh ubuntu@<ipaddress>